versionone/openAgile/VersionOne/TeamStreams/Plan.md

 	* Offsite
 	* Define success (measureable)
 * Begin educating the org of the impending (trial) split
+* Full committment on the assigned stream.
+* Someone that is available to help both streams (JOSH??)

 **3) How can we limit support demand?**